-This ambitious and first-of-its-kind project is in partnership
+This ambitious and first-of-its-kind project was built in

-with the Sacramento City Unified School District (SCUSD), the
+partnership with the Sacramento City Unified School District

-City of Sacramento, HMC Architects, and The Mill at Broadway,
+(SCUSD), the City of Sacramento, HMC Architects, and The Mill at

-which neighbors the school campus.
-We are excited that it is
+Broadway, which neighbors the school campus.
+We are excited that

 Stacey Kauffman is the Board President for Food Literacy